Pratikshinde55/Ansible-Apache-Change_default_DocumentRoot/README.md

 ⚡Here we can see that automation takes place on Manged node1 & node2 :

-At ansible target nodes check what changes happen:
+At ansible target nodes cheack what changes happen:

 ![Screenshot 2024-03-07 194252](https://github.com/Pratikshinde55/Ansible-httpd-documentRoot/assets/145910708/64df6891-ed15-4ac4-a3d2-b59e2c7b2023)